 Using the toolkit you can check that the routes that you currently enjoy riding are safe from closure, and you may even be able to save a route that you can’t currently ride but would love to!
 Getting all the historic riding routes accurately recorded on the Definitive Map is the only way to ensure that they are safe for future generations.

 We now also have a guide on Researching a Route to help you further.

-To get a head start on mapping your routes, get your copy of Rights of Way, Restoring the Record by Sarah Bucks and Phil Wadey.
+To get a head start on researching your routes, get your copy of Rights of Way, Restoring the Record by Sarah Bucks and Phil Wadey.
 This informative read includes helpful hints and time-saving tips on carrying out research.

 If at any stage you feel you need further help or advice with researching your routes you can contact your BHS Regional or County Access and Bridleways Officer.
 These experienced volunteers will be able to put you in touch with someone who can guide you through the process of getting your routes on the map.
 Find your local Access Officer now.

 You can find out more background about the Definitive Map process by downloading our free leaflet, Recording a Right of Way (pdf), or contact the Access team at email@example.com or 02476 840515 to be sent a hard copy.

 Resources and Further Reading